amorsi1/ARBEL_beta_Renthal/README.md

    - `datetime`: For date and time management.
    - `glob`: For pattern matching file operations.

-**Visualization**
-   - `matplotlib`: For plotting and graphical visualization.
-     - Requires a compatible backend (`Qt5Agg`) for interactive plotting.

 ### **System Requirements**
 - **Operating System**: Linux or Windows recommended (with compatible Python environment).
 - **Video Backend**: Ensure OpenCV is installed and configured properly for video handling.
 - GPU recommended.

 ### **License**
 This software package provided without warranty of any kind and is licensed under the GNU General Public License v3.0.

+Be sure to follow publication updates.
 Please cite us.